scheemik/Tracking_Staircase_Layers/README.md

-# Staircase Clustering Detection Algorithm
+# Tracking Arctic Ocean Staircase Layers

 Written by Mikhail Schee for:
 (in preparation) Mikhail Schee, Erica Rosenblum, Jonathan M. Lilly, and Nicolas Grisouard (2025) "17 years of thermohaline staircase evolution in the Arctic Ocean's Canada Basin"